shiltemann/CTF-writeups-public/README.md

 # CTF writeups

-I like to participate in "Capture The Flag" events; computer security/hacking competitions which generally consist of participants breaking, investigating, reverse engineering and doing anything they can to reach the end goal, a "flag" which is usually found as a string of text.
+I like to participate in "Capture The Flag" events; computer security/hacking competitions which generally consist of participants breaking, investigating, reverse engineering and doing anything they can think of to reach the end goal; the *flag*, which is usually as specific string.

-For upcoming events see [CTFtime](https://ctftime.org/).

-I am always looking for team mates, so if you are interesting in teaming up please let me know :D
+**Join Me!** I am always looking for team mates, so if you are interesting participating in one of these events and want to team up, please let me know :D

+### Upcoming and Permanent CTFs:

+For a list of upcoming events see [CTFtime](https://ctftime.org/).

 Some permanent CTF challenges I'd recommend are:
 - [OverTheWire](http://overthewire.org/wargames/)
 - [SmashTheStack](http://smashthestack.org/)